temirov/ctx/PRD.md

     - Generate a tree‑like view with proper indentation.
 - **Exclusion Logic:**
     - For each directory or file:
-        - Apply full Git‑ignore semantics for exclusion using the patterns from `.contentignore`.
+        - Apply full Git‑ignore semantics for exclusion using the patterns from `.ignore`.
         - Apply the `-e` flag logic:
             - Exclude the folder only if it is a direct child of the working directory (root provided) that matches the exclusion folder.